-Key Initiatives Regional Development Australia Provide funding support (from all 3 spheres of government) to identify economic opportunity and challenges for the region and manage and coordinate ways to address them.
-Adelaide Hills Tourism Provide funding support to Adelaide Hills Tourism in order to encourage a vibrant, sustainable and visitor focussed tourism industry in the Region.
-UNESCO World Heritage Bid Provide in-kind and funding support for the progression and preparation of the World Heritage bid nomination for the Mt Lofty Ranges Region.
+Key Initiatives Regional Development Australia Funding support provided (by all 3 spheres of government) to identify economic opportunity and challenges for the region - and manage and coordinate ways to address them.
+Adelaide Hills Tourism To provide funding support to Adelaide Hills Tourism in order to encourage a vibrant, sustainable and visitor focussed tourism industry in the Region.
+UNESCO World Heritage Bid To provide in-kind and funding support for the progression and preparation of the World Heritage bid nomination for the Mt Lofty Ranges Region.
 Business Month in May Undertake a month long program to raise awareness within the region of the services and training opportunities available to small business and to encourage participation as good business practice.